shuo-ding/IoT-Simulator-Emulator/README.md

 IoT Simulator/Emulator v2.0 provides you with a great platform for developing applications with the requirement of simulating unlimited virtual IoT sensors in your project, based on a mature MQTT communication library, M2MQTT.
 Some use cases may include: IoT network attacking, vehicle real-time location and guidance in smart car park scenario, smart traffic lights and electrical signs/road sensors for autonomous vehicles, etc.

-Please visit my documentation website
+Please visit my research website to view the documentation

 <a href="https://iotnextday.com" style="font-size:19px">IoT Next Day</a>